OctopusDeploy/blog/blog/2017-08/octopus-release-3-16.md

 ## Breaking changes

-We need to point out that the latest ScriptCS has introduced some breaking changes so it's important to review their [release notes](https://github.com/scriptcs/scriptcs/releases/tag/v0.17.0) before upgrade.
-This only affects projects with script steps written using C# which are powered by ScriptCS under the hood.
+We need to point out that the latest ScriptCS has introduced some breaking changes so it's important to review their [release notes](https://github.com/scriptcs/scriptcs/releases/tag/v0.17.0) before upgrading.
+This only affects projects with script steps written using C#, which are powered by ScriptCS under the hood.

 ## Upgrading